 Applications for Confluence 2022 are now closed; Stay tuned for future opportunities

 The first Confluence program took place in September 15-17, 2021 with 8 senior leaders.

 The second program took place June 14-17 2022 at the Banff Centre

 Meet the facilitators

-ACGC is excited to announce that the Confluence leadership program will be facilitated by a duo consulting team from Highwatermark Strategy and Communications and KEA Canada, Jenn Hoffman and Kathy Arney.
+ACGC is pleased the welcome back the duo consulting team from Highwatermark Strategy and Communications and KEA Canada, Jenn Hoffman and Kathy Arney to facilitate Confluence 2022.

 Highwatermark Strategy and Communications

 With twenty five years experience as a strategist, development and communications specialist, and instructor in the education, community resiliency and environmental sustainability sectors, Jenn is well positioned to help groups deliver on their mission-driven work.

 Jenn holds an MA in Education (curriculum and instruction) and an MA in Disaster and Emergency Management (community resiliency and risk reduction) and has extensive experience in project management and as a facilitator, trainer and coach.
 She has completed formal training in facilitating online learning and holds extensive experience in developing and delivering learning experiences, presenting at professional workshops, and creating resources on a wide range of topics including organizational risk and resiliency, fundraising and advocacy.

 Jenn has held senior positions with leading conservation and climate-resiliency organizations, including the Sierra Club, the Yellowstone to Yukon Conservation Initiative and the Academy for Sustainable Innovation.
 Through her current work at Highwatermark Strategy and Communications, Jenn helps non-profits and social values-driven businesses build their capacity to create positive change.
 Her areas of expertise include capacity strengthening, communications and strategic planning, fundraising, risk reduction and non-profit management.